isomerpages/moe-edtech/pages/faq.md

 As the intellectual property rights of the materials belong to the owners, we are unable to make them available to the participants.

+**17. Why was the event postponed?**

+The well-being of all our participants in the event remains our utmost priority.
+In view of the COVID-19 (Coronavirus Disease 2019) situation in Singapore, we have after careful deliberation decided to postpone MakerConnect 2020 to 25 June 2020.

+**18. Will the event be postponed again?**

+Depending on the COVID-19 situation, the event date could be subject to further changes.